Back

 Get in Touch Menu

-Generally speaking every country has its own set of rules which govern who inherits your estate on your death.
-Furthermore, each country also has its own set of rules to determine which country’s laws will apply to your estate when you die.
+Every country has its own set of rules which govern who inherits your estate on your death.
+Each country also has its own set of rules to determine which country’s laws will apply to your estate when you die.
 If you own assets in more than one country, the various sets of rules can often conflict with each other.
-The Regulation aims to reduce the potential for conflict.
-One of the ways it does this is to allow you to elect in your will which country’s laws should apply to your estate on your death.
+This regulation aims to reduce the potential for conflict.

-If, upon reading this, you know that Brussels IV applies to you, then whilst you should of course already have a will in place, now is the time to review it, to make sure that your wishes regarding your estate are carried out, and to reduce the potential for costly disputes.
+If upon reading this you know that Brussels IV applies to you – then whilst you should of course already have a will in place – now is the time to review it to make sure that your wishes regarding your estate are carried out, and to reduce the potential for costly disputes.

 Disclaimer: All legal information is correct at the time of publication but please be aware that laws may change over time.
 This article contains general legal information but should not be relied upon as legal advice.
 Please seek professional legal advice about your specific situation - contact us; we’d be delighted to help.